ayanvrsn/assignment2-backend/README.md

 ---

-**Note**: This project is designed for educational purposes.
+Note: This project is designed for educational purposes.
 The simplified architecture (all backend code in one file) and minimal design make it easy to understand and modify for learning web development concepts.

-## 🔄 Recent Changes
+## Recent Changes

-- **Simplified Architecture**: All backend code consolidated into `server.js` (removed separate routes/controllers/services folders)
+- Simplified Architecture: All backend code consolidated into `server.js` (removed separate routes/controllers/services folders)
-- **Simplified Map Implementation**: Reduced map code complexity from ~365 lines to ~60 lines
+- Simplified Map Implementation: Removed map functionality completely, dealers now shown in list view only
-- **Minimal Design**: Removed complex CSS, gradients, animations - now ultra-simple and fast
+- Minimal Design: Removed complex CSS, gradients, animations - now ultra-simple and fast
-- **Removed Features**: Currency converter removed for simplicity
+- Removed Features: Currency converter removed for simplicity
-- **Dealer Info**: Simplified to show only name, address, and distance (removed phone and working hours)
+- Dealer Info: Simplified to show only name, address, and distance (removed phone and working hours)
-- **Limited Results**: Dealer search now returns maximum 5 results
+- Limited Results: Dealer search now returns maximum 5 results